alessiatidman/weather-trends/README.md

 # welcome-to-course
 Small project that allowed me to gauge my basic understanding of data analysis.
 Here, I analysed Weather trends.

+Within this repository, there is:
+* My report
+* Dataset used